sailscastshq/docs.sailscasts.com/docs/slipway/bridge.md

 - Dedicated Bridge sessions expire after eight hours.
 - Disabling Bridge, revoking a grant, or rotating the app credential invalidates authorization server-side.
+- OAuth provider tokens remain inside authentication and are not needed by Bridge.

 ## Zero-configuration discovery